RageBarbarian/Gaming-Mouse/Journal.md

 TIME: 4:00-6:00
 WHAT WAS ACCOMPLISHED: We made a new draft in OneShape with all the new componets added.
 First, we tested if the 4 pin buttons actually worked and they gave an outbut.
 After that, we tried to test if the bluetooth connection for the ESP32 was working and we got a Keyboard Output.
 (EX: the microcontroller typed "w" multiple times, proving there was a connection.)
 This was so that we would have the code preuploaded or pre-ready for the 4 push buttons we will later incorporate into the whole mouse design for the WASD keys.
-We have found a breakthrough and have gotten our code so that if we press any of the 4 four pin push buttons, then the computer will produce an output that matches the WASD formation.
+We had later found a breakthrough and had gotten our code so that if we press any of the 4 four pin push buttons, the computer will produce an output that matches the WASD formation.
 Although the design works, there were still some problems like the fact that a button is not consistant or the output comes differently.
 We had improved the code later after a few itterations and made it more reliable.

 ![IMG_1608 1](https://github.com/user-attachments/assets/cc8f2461-88ae-4baf-ae4f-069e39391c6f)